bhartiy/learnsellacious/pages/32.global-configurations/shop-settings/docs.md

 **shop logo**: Upload image to be used as shop logo.
 You can upload the shop logo upto max 1GB.

-**back-office logo**: Upload image to be used as back office logo.
+**back-office logo**: Upload image to be used as Sellacious back office logo.
+You can upload the back-office logo upto max 1GB.
+It is a premium feature.

+**Back-office Favicon**: Upload image to be used as Sellacious back office logo.
 You can upload the back-office logo upto max 1GB.
 It is a premium feature.

 **shop address**: The address of your shop.
 You can add the 3-4 lines of the address here in the text box.